daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 You kill monsters.

-{{< hint info >}}
+> [!NOTE]
-Although wielding a sword in a setting where people usually do not carry such weapons is fine, you can change the Slays Monsters sword-related abilities to use a different weapon, such as a gun with silver bullets.
+> Although wielding a sword in a setting where people usually do not carry such weapons is fine, you can change the Slays Monsters sword-related abilities to use a different weapon, such as a gun with silver bullets.
-{{< /hint >}}

 * Tier 1: Practiced With Swords
 * Tier 1: Monster Bane